Romy-Odoni-Art/webpage/content/_index.md

 ---
-description: Example Gallery for Romy Odoni
+#description: Example Gallery for Romy Odoni
 #lastmod: 2023-07-05
-title: Rodoni Art
+title: Rodoni Quadri
 #featured_image: painting1.jpg # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.
 banner_image: "images/home.jpg"